Term Life Insurance | Quote & Apply Online

 What are Increasing and Decreasing Term life insurance?

-There are three kinds of Term Life Insurance- Increasing, Decreasing and Level Term.
+There are three kinds of Term Life Insurance- Increasing, Decreasing life insurance and Level Term.
 We’ll get to Level Term shortly, but first let’s take a look at Increasing and Decreasing Terms.

 Increasing Term insurance is designed to help combat inflation and the rising cost of living.
 As such, the size of the payout increases as the term of your policy continues.
 The further into the term you pass away, the bigger the payout your family will receive.